📣 Dual product launch: Better Excel Automation and Better PDF Automation are out for Jira Cloud! (both are free!)

 The key word is "yet", as this thinking is why large teams and enterprises have overgrown Confluence problems in the first place.
 Too many teams wait until they have an active problem and the amount of expired content hurts.
 Cleaning a stale Confluence is more difficult than maintaining one that has implemented content lifecycle management rules that regularly remove unused content.

 Regardless of size, there are some general Confluence content lifecycle management best practices for both small and enterprise teams.
-The LinkedIn Technical Documentation Team has also shared their experience on cleaning their huge Confluence, that you should also read.
+The technical documentation team at the world’s leading professional network has also shared their experience on cleaning their huge Confluence, that you should also read.

 Why should your manager care about content lifecycle management?